vladperchi/InmoIT/README.md

 ## Project Status

 - API - `In Progress`
-- Docker Container - `Coming Soon!`
+- Docker - `In Progress`

 ## Getting Started

-InmoIT is in it's early development stage.
+Inmo IT is currently under development.

 Clone this repository to your local machine.